insidegui/VirtualBuddy/LinuxGuestAdditions/INSTALL.md

 - **LVM on LUKS** - full support for Fedora Workstation's default layout
 - **Multiple filesystems** - supports ext4, XFS, and Btrfs
 - **Safe operation** - only runs when free space is detected
+- **Desktop notifications** - shows a notification when disk is resized (desktop environments)
+- **Colorful terminal output** - easy to follow installation and resize progress

 ## Supported Distributions